MeSabya/LeetCodeProgramsInPython/DynamicProgrammingPattern/DynamicProgrammingIntro.md

 while including the element , we were substracting 1 element from the remaining element in case of bounded KS, but in unbounded KS we dont have to do it, as we                  can use an element multiple times.
 ![image](https://user-images.githubusercontent.com/33947539/140558655-73085d5d-ce41-49d0-bc1e-c388252ed661.png)

 - Since there is a change in base condition-2 , the outer for loop executes from 0..n in unbounded KS , on the otherhand the outer loop executes from 1...n in bounded KS.
 The above image is example of bounded KS.
+The outer for loop executes from 1...n from the above image.
 - No change in Time and space complexity